Loyer scores 16 points, Michigan State rolls without Winston

 BIG PICTURE

-Western Michigan: The Broncos need a bounce-back season in the Mid-American Conference for coach Steve Hawkins.
+Western Michigan: The Broncos need a bounce-back season in the Mid-American Conference for Hawkins.
 They went 8-24 last season, the worst record in his first 16 seasons at Western Michigan.

 Michigan State: Assuming Winston’s absence was more precautionary, the Spartans are rounding into more of a typical Izzo team, unlike early on when they were embarrassed 87-75 by Duke at the Breslin Center.